 Los Angeles has fantastic food and great weather year-round, and Angelenos have enjoyed eating in outdoor restaurants for as long as we can remember.
 Who doesn’t appreciate eating brunch in the sunshine, a refreshing beverage in hand?
-But, in the age of COVID-19, outdoor eating areas have taken on a more significant role in our everyday lives.
-According to the Centers for Disease Control and Prevention, there is lower risk of exposure associated with outdoor spaces: it is easier to keep people at least 6 feet apart and there is more ventilation to help reduce the risk of airborne transmission.
+But, due to COVID-19, outdoor eating areas have taken on a more significant role in our everyday lives.

 Food Halls & Shopping Centers

 Our favorite Downtown food halls and shopping centers have a wide variety of eateries with ample outdoor seating available.
 Where else can you go shopping outdoors and find sandwiches, salads, and other specialty foods in the same place?
 Whether you need to refuel after errands or just want a smorgasbord of dining options to choose from, these one-stop shopping centers are the place for you.

 Taste Food Hall is a unique dining experience at FIGat7th, a lively open-air shopping mall located at Figueroa Street and 7th Street in Downtown Los Angeles.
 With a collection of chef-driven casual eateries, it offers quick, creative, and eclectic food options.
 There are also several restaurants at FIGat7th offering take-out, which you can get to-go and enjoy on the communal patio.

 Pizza Studio offers an unlimited selection of premium toppings so you can mix and match your favorite ingredients to create the perfect pie.
 You can also choose one of their favorites like Truffled Mushroom, Buffalo Chicken, or Big Cheese Margherita.